-Everyone has competitors, and most companies think they have a good feeling for where they stack up via tracking sales and viewing data and other metrics.
-However, if your company is winning your marketplace, do you know why, and, more importantly, do you know if your competitive advantage is sustainable in the long term?
+Keeping Your Competitors in Check Everyone has competitors, and most companies think they have a good feeling for where they stack up against their competitors via tracking sales, viewing data, and other metrics.
+However, if your company is winning your marketplace, do you know why?
+And, more importantly, do you know if your competitive advantage is sustainable in the long term?

 Use Data Wisely

-The prevalence of data today across all areas today can both help and hurt you, depending on how it’s used.
+The prevalence of data today across all areas can both help and hurt you, depending on how it’s used.
 Like fire, it can help cook your food, but it can also set fire to your home.
 So, while data can help you make strategic business decisions, it can also overwhelm you to the point of analysis paralysis or make you so focused that you’re missing other important elements.

-To truly understand your customers / consumers and gain deep insights about them, you need to spend time with them.
+1.)
+Consumer Closeness To truly understand your customers / consumers and gain deep insights about them, you need to spend time with them.
 This means getting out of the office and observing them, talking with them, and asking about how they feel about your company / brand as well as the competition.
 Qualitative information gained from conversations with consumers and empathizing with them is as important as tracking quantitative measures.

-A team of diverse thinkers sharing and synthesizing information from various sources, including their own personal observation with the end user, is critical to really honing in on your point of difference.
-One sure test is replacing your name with a competitor’s name with your brand positioning to see if it still is applicable.
+A team of diverse thinkers sharing and synthesizing information from various sources, including their own personal observation with the end user, is critical to honing in on your point of difference.
+One sure test is replacing your name with a competitor’s name, while holding your brand positioning constant, to see if it still is applicable.
 If it still works with the competitor, it is not an ownable point of difference and may need some more work.

 3.)
 Zeroing in on the Competition